WildFly users

 Enabling Access logs

-On the other hand, if you just want to keep track of the access-log of your server then you have to enable the access-log setting of your Host as follows:
+Firstly, to enable Access Logs on your server, you have to enable the access-log setting of your Host as follows:

 /subsystem=undertow/server=default-server/host=default-host/setting=access-log:add(pattern="%h %l %u %t \"%r\" %s %b \"%{i,Referer}\" \"%{i,User-Agent}\" Cookie: \"%{i,COOKIE}\" Set-Cookie: \"%{o,SET-COOKIE}\" SessionID: %S Thread: \"%I\" TimeTaken: %T")

-Also, you need to set the record-request-start-time attribute to true for the listener:
+Optionally, you can set the record-request-start-time attribute to true for the listener.
+This attribute will include the request time in the Access log:

 /subsystem=undertow/server=default-server/http-listener=default:write-attribute(name=record-request-start-time,value=true)